British-Columbia/Provincial-Court/Rules of Procedure/Rules of Procedure.md

 **Rule 9.2.** All documents must comply with the requirement stipulated by the Court.

-### 10. Summons
+### 10. Notice of Appearance

-**Rule 10.1.** The Court, by a party or its own motion, may issue a Summons towards a party, witness or other appropriate entity to order them present themselves at a specified date and time and for what purpose.
+**Rule 10.1.** The Court, by a party or its own motion, may issue a Notice of Appearance towards a party, witness or other appropriate entity to order them present themselves at a specified date and time and for what purpose.

-**Rule 10.1.** A Summons must be served 48 hours before the time the person summoned is ordered to appear.
+**Rule 10.1.** A Notice of Appearance must be served 48 hours before the time the person summoned is ordered to appear.

 ### 11. Trial Procedures